biowpn/bioweapon/_posts/2025-05-13-improve-diagnostics-with-std-stacktrace.md

   what():  That's odd
 ```

 As we can see, only the explanatory string is printed.
+There is no stacktrace.

 - In fact, even this behavior - printing the explanatory string of `std::runtime_error` on termination - is not guaranteed by the standard; all implementations do this because it is incredibly helpful to debugging